 List – Lists make videos feel more tangible (you know exactly what the video will be about) and they add some curiosity.

-Desire – This creator’s audience loves good, affordable cameras.
+Desire – This creator’s audience loves tricks to look younger.

-How you can use this framework: Tell your audience about 3 affordable products better than a new or trending expensive product.
+How you can use this framework: Tell your audience about tricks to achieve a goal instantly.

 Examples of this framework in action: